All the latest guidance and information from British Ice Skating regarding coronavirus (Covid-19)

 British Ice Skating will ask those attending events to wear masks, if not exempt, and maintain social distancing for the safety of both themselves and others.

-From Monday 19th July mainland Scotland and islands moved to Level 0.
+From Monday 9th August the whole of Scotland moved to beyond Level 0.

 Deeside Ice Rink is currently being used as a vaccination centre, with no dates confirmed as to when it may re-open for skaters.

 Dundonald Ice Rink re-opened on Monday the 24th May for all skaters.